 - Pick your battles and have patience.
 Parents need to think about what’s really important to address and what they can let go.
 Nobody has an inexhaustible supply of patience, so remind yourself to be patient as you work through these tricky situations.

 - Be open to seeking professional help and support.
 Many families are reluctant to admit their child is struggling.
-However, incorporating professional help can be a turning point in the journey towards recovery.
+However, incorporating professional help can be a turning point in the journey towards recovery and greater family harmony.

+Dealing with a rebellious child can be frustrating and confusing for both the teen and their parents.
 When the situation has reached a point that overwhelms the family, it is important to ask for help.
-Here is a list of four types for professional support:

 Individual Counseling and Therapy